Possible Bearish Inside Day Candle Pattern Detected for Johnson&Johnson (NYSE:JNJ) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Johnson&Johnson (NYSE:JNJ)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Johnson&Johnson (NYSE:JNJ) based on the price action in the company's shares.
-Today's price range of $149.45 and $150.31 is within yesterday's high and low of the day.
+Yesterday's price range of $149.45 and $150.31 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Johnson&Johnson may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Johnson & Johnson manufactures health care products and provides related services for the consumer, pharmaceutical, and medical devices and diagnostics markets.
 The Company sells products such as skin and hair care products, acetaminophen products, pharmaceuticals, diagnostic equipment, and surgical equipment in countries located around the world.